carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 ### Meeting Checklist

--  [Secretary](#secretary) Create availability poll using whenisgood (or similar service).
+-  [Secretary](#secretary) Create an availability poll using whenisgood (or a similar service).
 Be sure to enable the “use timezones” feature.
 -  [Secretary](#secretary) Start scheduling the meeting using the email template#scheduling-a-meeting.
 -  [Secretary](#secretary) Determine the best meeting time (or two if needed) from the availability poll.
-Create an event time announcement using TimeandDate (or similar service).
-Include event time announcement link in all communications about meeting times.
+Create an event time announcement using TimeandDate (or a similar service).
+Include an event time announcement link in all communications about meeting times.
 -  [Secretary](#secretary) Set up a meeting room with Zoom (or similar service).
 If you need a room provided by The Carpentries,